 Bleacher Report and Business Insider are two digital media entities that heavily leaned on content aggregation to help build their businesses into legitimate players.
 While both companies had a larger emphasis on the strategy in their early days, they now employ a mixture of curation and original content.

-, co-founder of Bleacher Report and CEO of Bustle, explained that curation gives organization to a massive amount of choices.
+Bryan Goldberg, co-founder of Bleacher Report and CEO of Bustle, explained that curation gives organization to a massive amount of choices.
 “People just didn’t get it,” he said.
 “They didn’t understand the power of curation.
 They didn’t understand that, in an era of so much content that needs to be organized, curation was as critical a part of the media value proposition as the writing itself.”
-Furthermore, current CEO Dave Finnocchio
+Furthermore, current CEO

 To drive home the point even further, this article from Psychology Today elaborates on how this strategy saves users valuable time and resources: